OIDC Basics

 }

-Pay attention to three key/value pairs in the response; resultMessage, action and ticket.
+Pay attention to the three key/value pairs in the response; resultMessage, action and ticket as seen above.

 • action indicates what the authorization server should do next.